Devi Ahilya Bai Holkar Airport: Airfield and Runway

-The airfield is equipped with night landing facilities and a CAT-1 Instrument Landing System (ILS) (on Runway 25 only) as well as navigational facilities like DVOR/DME and an NDB.
-The runway is being extended as a part of the expansion plan for the airport.
+The airfield is equipped with night landing facilities including a CAT-I Instrument Landing System (ILS) (on Runway 25 only) as well as navigational facilities like DVOR/DME and an NDB.
+The sole runway 07/25 is 2,754 m long and 45 m wide.
+A runway extension is planned to accommodate larger Code-E aircraft as a part of the expansion plan for the airport.
+The airport currently caters to the movement of 96 flights every day.
+In 2018, the Ministry of Civil Aviation had given its approval for operating international flights from the airport making it the first international airport in Madhya Pradesh.